hitoshi-watase/sercrod/docs/reference/directives/upload.md

   - On subsequent updates when the same DOM element is re-bound (for example when its `*upload` value or other data dependencies change but the element itself is reused).

 - The expression is not re-evaluated on every click.
-  To change the upload target or options dynamically, update your data and let Nablla re-render so that `_bind_upload` runs again and refreshes the options.
+  To change the upload target or options dynamically, update your data and let Sercrod re-render so that `_bind_upload` runs again and refreshes the options.

-Any error during expression evaluation is reported through `nablla-error` (`stage:"upload-init"`) and prevents the upload handler from being configured or refreshed.
+Any error during expression evaluation is reported through `sercrod-error` (`stage:"upload-init"`) and prevents the upload handler from being configured or refreshed.

 #### Execution model

-1. Nablla renders the element and binds `*upload`.
+1. Sercrod renders the element and binds `*upload`.
 2. The user activates the element by click or keyboard.
    The hidden file input is programmatically clicked and the file picker dialog appears.
 3. On file selection, the `change` handler fires:
    - If there are no files (user cancels), nothing happens.
-   - Otherwise Nablla emits `nablla-upload-start`, builds a `FormData`, and calls `_xhr_upload`.
+   - Otherwise Sercrod emits `sercrod-upload-start`, builds a `FormData`, and calls `_xhr_upload`.
 4. `_xhr_upload` wires up:
-   - Progress events (`XMLHttpRequest.upload.onprogress`) to emit `nablla-upload-progress`.
+   - Progress events (`XMLHttpRequest.upload.onprogress`) to emit `sercrod-upload-progress`.
    - Completion to either resolve with `{status, body}` or reject with an error.
-5. On success, Nablla:
+5. On success, Sercrod:
-   - Emits `nablla-uploaded`.
+   - Emits `sercrod-uploaded`.
    - Writes the response body into data (see "Variable creation and *into").
    - Schedules a re-render via `update(true)`.
-6. After the render cycle finishes, Nablla internal `_finalize` runs:
+6. After the render cycle finishes, Sercrod internal `_finalize` runs:
    - It resets `$upload` and `$download` to `null`.
    - It clears any variables that were registered via `*into` for this cycle by setting them to `null`.
    - It leaves the rest of the data object untouched.

 The upload is purely client-side.
-Nablla does not retry failed uploads and does not perform automatic backoff.
+Sercrod does not retry failed uploads and does not perform automatic backoff.
 Such policies should be implemented on top using the exposed events.

 #### Variable creation and *into